data-miner00/starker-regen/README.md

 ![Template screenshot](/public/assets/screenshot.png)

 An extremely opinionated template for building React applications with F#.
-This template allows user to focus on the application itself rather than all these low-level configuration stuffs.
+This template allows users to focus on the application itself rather than all these low-level configuration stuff.

 Incentives:

 - Wanted to try out F#, Fable and Feliz
-- Buitl this React template so I can use for other projects.
+- Buitl this React template so I can use it for other projects.

 Of course, no one template will serve all projects since your needs may be different.
 So I'll be adding more in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!
+Thanks to all the people who have contributed to expanding this template!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>